KohaILS/koha-manual-zh-cn/source/installation.rst

 9. **Password:** A password consisting of letters, numbers, and spaces only which is greater than 8 characters.
 10. **Confirm password:** Repeat the above password again
 11. Click the *Submit* button to create the patron account
-12. **Path to create patron:** Patron's can be created or altered by going to Patrons->New patron
+12. **Path to create patron:** Patron's can be created or altered by going to Patrons -> New patron
-13. **Assign patron permissions:** After creating a patron go More->Set permissions to assign permissions.
+13. **Assign patron permissions:** After creating a patron go More -> Set permissions to assign permissions.

 For example: